nekuti/Ninja2/Assets/GUI Animator/GUI Animator FREE/Readme.txt

 	Version 1.1.5

-		ï Unity 5.5.1 or higher compatible.
+		ÅEUnity 5.5.1 or higher compatible.

 	Version 1.1.0

-		ï Unity 5.4.0 or higher compatible.
+		ÅEUnity 5.4.0 or higher compatible.

 	Version 1.0.1 (Release on May 19, 2016)

-		ï Fixed, DontDestroyOnLoad is called in edit mode. ï Improved performance of Scale Loop and Fade Loop animations. ï Unity 5.3.4: Uses "SceneManager.LoadScene" instead of "Application.LoadLevel". ï Unity 5.3.4: GETween, GUIAnimatorFREE are built on Unity 5.3.4p2. ï Update demo scenes and sample scripts. ï Unity 4.7.1 or higher.
+		ÅEFixed, DontDestroyOnLoad is called in edit mode.
+		ÅEImproved performance of Scale Loop and Fade Loop animations.
+		ÅEUnity 5.3.4: Uses "SceneManager.LoadScene" instead of "Application.LoadLevel".
+		ÅEUnity 5.3.4: GETween, GUIAnimatorFREE are built on Unity 5.3.4p2.
+		ÅEUpdate demo scenes and sample scripts.
+		ÅEUnity 4.7.1 or higher.
-		ï Unity 5.3.4 or higher.
+		ÅEUnity 5.3.4 or higher.

 	Version 0.9.95 (Initial version, release on May 04, 2016)

-		ï 9 Demo scenes with sample scripts for C# developers. ï 9 Demo scenes with sample scripts for JavaScript developers. ï 2 Basic demo scenes with sample scripts for C# developers. ï Animate position, rotation, scale, fade using tweener. ï Controls sounds with UI animations.
+		ÅE9 Demo scenes with sample scripts for C# developers.
+		ÅE9 Demo scenes with sample scripts for JavaScript developers.
+		ÅE2 Basic demo scenes with sample scripts for C# developers.
+		ÅEAnimate position, rotation, scale, fade using tweener.
+		ÅEControls sounds with UI animations.
-		ï Ignorable time scale.
+		ÅEIgnorable time scale.

-		ï Works with Unity UI. (http://unity3d.com/learn/tutorials/modules/beginner/ui)
+		ÅEWorks with Unity UI. (http://unity3d.com/learn/tutorials/modules/beginner/ui)
-		ï Works with all Canvas Render Modes. ï Works with all UI Scale Modes.
+		ÅEWorks with all Canvas Render Modes.
+		ÅEWorks with all UI Scale Modes.

-		ï Supports all player platforms.
+		ÅESupports all player platforms.
-		ï Unity 4.6.9 or higher.
+		ÅEUnity 4.6.9 or higher.
-		ï Unity 5.3.2 or higher.
+		ÅEUnity 5.3.2 or higher.